DerekCook/CoreMidi4J/README.md

 only properly-working MIDI devices (filtering out the broken ones provided by the standard Mac OS X MIDI implementation).
-It also shows how to check whether the native library is available (which will only be true when you are running on a Mac), and if it is, to ask to be notified whenever there is a change in the MIDI environment (in other words, a new device has become available, or an existing device has been removed):
+It also shows how to check whether the native library is available (which will only be true when you are running on a Mac), and how to ask to be notified whenever there is a change in the MIDI environment (in other words, a new device has become available, or an existing device has been removed, which works on any platform starting with CoreMidi4J version 1.4):

 ```java
 import uk.co.xfactorylibrarians.coremidi4j.CoreMidiDeviceProvider;